 Maximizing industrial egg production involves a balance among the below factors.

-The rate of egg consumption and how eggs are consumed
+The rate of US egg consumption and how eggs are consumed

 In 2020, 315.91 million people used eggs in the U.S. Each person used roughly 286 eggs per year, or about 24 dozen cartons’ worth.